zalirae/gardening-application/README.md

 ```

 ### Hurdles and growth

-In initial creating of this app I wasnt in the practice of making continual commits and being really on top of utilising version control, this is something I want to get better app and also continue to only understand better.
+In initial creating of this app I wasn't in the practice of making continual commits and being really on top of utilising version control, this is something I want to get better app and also continue to only understand better.
 I have learnt the importance of descriptive and meaningful commits, over the course of the projects I'm working on.
+Testing is something I am learning and want to continue to grow in my knowledge and understanding of.

+## FUTURE IDEAS

+Something I would like to create after having built this, is an app with more depth and even more interactivity.
+I loved working on this gardening theme, and would be interested in utilising my expanding knowledge from my course at Coder Academy.
+Using languages such as SQL and utilising databases to create a real experience for the user to participate in.

 ## PACKAGES

 - Colorama to give the game some colour and different functions & methods distinction from eachother.
 Documentation on Colorama:
 [Colorama on pypi](https://pypi.org/project/colorama/)